Data Salon

 About the speaker: Jeremy Blackburn joined Binghamton University in fall 2019.
 He is broadly interested in data science, with a focus on large-scale measurements and modeling.
 His largest line of work is in understanding jerks on the Internet.
 His research into understanding toxic behavior, hate speech, and fringe and extremist Web communities has been covered in the press by The Washington Post, The New York Times, The Atlantic, The Wall Street Journal, the BBC and New Scientist, among others.

-Prior to his appointment at Binghamton, Blackburn was an assistant professor in the Department of Computer Science at the University of Alabama at Birmingham.
+Prior to his appointment at Binghamton, Blackburn was an assistant professor in the School of Computing at the University of Alabama at Birmingham.
 Prior to that, he was an associate researcher at Telefonica research in Barcelona, Spain.

 He received his bachelor's, master's and doctoral degrees from the University of South Florida.